-9.4 Target Scoring and Penalty Values
+9.4 TARGET SCORING AND PENALTY VALUES

-- 9.4.1 [H] Hits on IPSC targets and no-shoots will be scored in accordance with the values approved by the IPSC Assembly (see Appendices B and C and below). - [R-S] Scoring hits on IPSC targets will be scored in accordance with the values approved by the IPSC Assembly (see Appendices B and C and below).
-Frangible targets will usually score 5 points. - 9.4.1.1 [R-S] It is recommended that disappearing metal and frangible targets be scored 10 points per target. - 9.4.1.2 [R-S] Metal and frangible targets that require a difficult shot may score 10 points per target. - 9.4.1.3 [S] For slug ammunition only: in the case of disappearing paper targets, it is recommended that each hit be scored double value; for paper targets requiring a difficult shot each hit may score double value.
+9.4.1 [H] Hits on IPSC targets and no-shoots will be scored in accordance with the values approved by the IPSC Assembly (see Appendices B and C and below).

+[P-M-S-R] Scoring hits on IPSC targets will be scored in accordance with the values approved by the IPSC Assembly (see Appendices B and C and below).
+Frangible targets will usually score 5 points.

+- 9.4.1.1 [P-M-S-R] It is recommended that disappearing metal and frangible targets be scored 10 points per target. - 9.4.1.2 [P-M-S-R] Metal and frangible targets that require a difficult shot may score 10 points per target. - 9.4.1.3 [P-M-S-R] Not applicable.

+[S] For Slug Ammunition Only: in the case of disappearing paper targets, it is recommended that each hit be scored double value; for paper targets requiring a difficult shot each hit may score double value.
 In both cases this is subject to a maximum of 2 hits per target.

-- 9.4.1.4 [R] The scoring of targets as referred to in Rules 9.4.1.1 and 9.4.1.2 is restricted to not more than 10% of the total number of targets in the match.
-Their use must have been approved during the course review process and they must be clearly identified in the written stage briefing. - [S] The scoring of targets as referred to in Rules 9.4.1.1, 9.4.1.2 and 9.4.1.3 is restricted to not more than 10% of the total number of targets in the match.
-Their use must have been approved during the course review process and they must be clearly identified in the written stage briefing. - 9.4.2 Each hit visible on the scoring area of a paper no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot. - 9.4.3 [H] Each hit visible on the scoring area of a metal no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot, regardless of whether or not it is designed to fall. - [R-S] Metal no-shoots must be shot and fall, overturn or self-indicate to score and then will be penalized minus 10 points. - 9.4.4 Each miss will be penalized minus 10 points, except in the case of disappearing targets (see Rule 9.9.2).
+9.4.1.4 [P-M-R] The scoring of targets as referred to in Rules 9.4.1.1 and 9.4.1.2 is restricted to not more than 10% of the total number of targets in the match.
+Their use must have been approved during the course review process and they must be clearly identified in the written stage briefing.

+[S] The scoring of targets as referred to in Rules 9.4.1.1, 9.4.1.2 and 9.4.1.3 is restricted to not more than 10% of the total number of targets in the match.
+Their use must have been approved during the course review process and they must be clearly identified in the written stage briefing.

+- 9.4.2 Each hit visible on the scoring area of a paper no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot. - 9.4.3 [H] Each hit visible on the scoring area of a metal no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot, regardless of whether or not it is designed to fall.

-9.5 Target Scoring Policy
+[P-M-S-R] Metal no-shoots must be shot and fall, overturn or self-indicate to score and then will be penalized minus 10 points.

+9.4.4 Each miss will be penalized minus 10 points, except in the case of disappearing targets (see Rule 9.9.2).

+9.5 TARGET SCORING POLICY